Frequently Asked Questions

 If you have received a Corrective Action Notice that states you must complete any one of the following tests: written, vision, or road test with us, you do not need an appointment.
 You may visit any MVD office during normal business hours.

 If you have direct knowledge of a person’s medical status that would affect his or her ability to safely operate a motor vehicle, you may complete a Driver Condition / Behavior Report.
-Information received by the Medical Review Program is confidential and cannot be released.
+Information received by the Medical Review Program is subject to disclosure in accordance with state and/or federal law.
 Once we receive the form, our only contact will be with the driver.
 We will not notify you of any outcome.

 You must submit a copy of the vehicle registration and a letter from your physician, stating the medical reason for the request.
 The information must include your name and license number.
 Please note this exemption does not include the front windshield of the vehicle.